TrainingByPackt/Fixing-Bad-UX-Designs-/README.md

-# Fixing Bad UX Designs-
+# Fixing Bad UX Designs
 Code bundles for Fixing Bad UX Designs, published by Packt and authored by Lisandra Maioli